History of the Trust Movement

 Supporters’ trusts are often founded in response to a financial crisis which threatens the future of a team, as was the case at Chesterfield, Lincoln and York.
 Supporters’ trust involvement has reportedly ensured the survival of 13 different clubs entering into administration.
 The first trust established was at Northampton Town in January 1992.

-Supporters Direct is a government initiative, funded by public money, with offices in London and Glasgow.
+Supporters Direct is a government initiative, funded by public money.
 Their aim is to help people “who wish to play a responsible part in the life of the football club they support” and they offer support, advice and information to groups of football supporters.

 Supporters Direct exists to: